mystery-o-matic/mystery-o-matic.github.io/README.md

 * Create a Solidity smart contract called `StoryModel`
 * Encode the rules to advance every step of the story.
 Clues are generated using events such as `SawWhenLeaving` and `SawWhenArriving` but others can be added as well.
 * Add an Echidna boolean property should be added `mystery_not_solved` (which returns false when all the steps to complete a mystery are done)

+## Donations

+If you want support the development, you can donate using crypto to 0xd0FD96CD73762Fd081cf2269D79F359e4314629b (ETH, BSC, etc)